pybind/pybind11/README_smart_holder.rst

        ...
    };

-This is the only difference compared to classic pybind11.
+This is the only difference compared to Classic pybind11.
 A fairly minimal but complete example is tests/test_class_sh_trampoline_unique_ptr.cpp.